 Slow Food International Congress

-The 7th Slow Food International Congress will take place in Chengdu, China, from September 29 – October 1, 2017.
+The 7th Slow Food International Congress took in Chengdu, China, from September 29 – October 1, 2017.

 Why in China?